 Lifesharing Options are always presented as a viable option for individuals seeking residential services and for those already receiving residential services.
 Discussions are held at ISP and other scheduled meetings.
 Individuals and families are presented with the information, discussions are held, and the individual and family make a decision on what is the best option for them.
-Lebanon County has included an objective in the AE Quality Management plans to increase the number of individuals seeking Lifesharing.
 The Lebanon AE fully supports the growth of Lifesharing by participating in conversations with providers and SCOs concerning the benefits of this service.
 Lebanon County is also providing base funding for this service.
 SCOs are also encouraged to discuss and explore Lifesharing for individuals who are seeking emergency or immediate residential services.